Tamk1s/Thwimp/README.md

 ![Utility logos](https://raw.githubusercontent.com/Tamk1s/Thwimp/master/readme/Utils.png)

 Thwimp can show the hard-coded information about how each THP file is formatted in Mario Kart Wii.
 Thwimp can also view MKWii's THP files, as well as convert them to everyday video files.
-It can crop the THP video files, and then convert them to MP4 (H.264 codec) video files, to WAV files (for videos with audio), and padding to BMP files.
+It can crop the THP video files (both physically and in terms of time length), and then convert them to MP4 (H.264 codec) video files, to WAV files (for videos with audio), and padding to BMP files.

-The THP video files in Mario Kart Wii tend to be an array of multiple subvideo cells inside, with each cell playing back several other videos (multiplicities).
+The THP video files in Mario Kart Wii tend to be an array of multiple subvideo cells inside, with each cell playing back several other videos in multiple time chunks ("multiplicities").
 As required by the file format specification, THP video files must have their dimensions be a multiple of 16px.
-Often times the size of the subvideo array will not be enough to meet the specification, so padding is added to the bottom of the THP video array.
-This padding is not only used to meet the specification, but used for control information.
-For example, some of the videos shown during menus will have a white rectangle move at integer positions at each multiplicity.
-This white rectangle controls which row in a menu is highlighted during THP playback.
+Often times the size of the subvideo array will **not** be enough to meet the specification, so padding is added to the bottom of the THP video array.
+This padding is not only used to meet the specification, but sometimes used for control information.
+For example, some of the videos shown during menus will have a white rectangle move at integral positions at each multiplicity within this padding space.
+This white rectangle controls which row in a menu is highlighted during THP playback, for synchronization purposes.

 Thwimp can intelligently handle audio, subvideo array, multiplicity, and padding/control information when encoding THP files to replace ones in-game.
 It does this by accepting appropriately named, input mp4 video files for each subvideo cell in the array, and for each multiplicity.
-It will also accept a WAV audio file, and BMP image frames for each multiplicity for a padding/control signal as needed.
-After reading the input files, Thwimp will intelligently process and splice all of the files together appropriately in order to create a high-quality, properly formatted THP video replacement file!
+Wher applicable, it will also accept a WAV audio file, and BMP image frames for each multiplicity for creating an appropriate padding area as needed.
+After reading the input files, Thwimp will intelligently process and composite all of the files together appropriately, in order to create a high-quality, properly formatted THP video replacement file!

 ## 2. Why was it created?

-It was created in order to help MKWii modders to create high-quality, original THP video files for their custom track distributions and mods, using subvideos for each cell in the THP's array of subvideos.
+It was created in order to help MKWii modders to create high-quality, original THP video files for their custom track distributions and mods, using multiplicity videos for each cell in the THP's array of subvideos.
 Specifically, it was created for the creation of more complex THP files, such as **"battle\battle_cup_select.thp"** and for **"course\cup_select.thp"**.

 ### Examples of complex THPs used in MKWii, which Thwimp helps create